James Dasaolu

-Oyeyemi Olugbenga Olatokunbo James Dasaolu (born 5 September 1987) is a retired British track and field athlete who specialised in the 100 metres.
+Oyeyemi Olugbenga Olatokunbo James Dasaolu (born 5 September 1987) is a British retired track and field athlete who specialised in the 100 metres.
 In July 2013, he became the second fastest Briton of all time after running a 100 m time of 9.91 seconds in the British Championships.
 In 2014 he won his first major title, claiming the gold medal in the 100 metres at the 2014 European Athletics Championships.

 Biography

 Born in south London to Nigerian parents, Dasaolu did not take up sprinting seriously until he was 17.

 Early career

 He began his career in competitive athletics relatively late, first competing in 2006; as a result he had a limited youth and junior career.
 However, having begun, Croydon Harrier Dasaolu made steady and significant improvements in his first few years; his 100 m personal best in 2006 was 10.75 seconds, then 10.33 seconds in 2007, and 10.26 seconds in 2008.